If you buy an item via this post, we may get a small affiliate fee. Details.

 - 20 million physical items with free two-day shipping,

-- 1.5 million songs free to listen and download,
+- over 2 million songs free to listen and download, plus thousands of playlists and stations,

 - over 1 million books to borrow from Kindle Owners’ Lending Library,